 Pancakes with honey and raisin sauce

-These pancakes are similar to Scotch pancakes, but a little lighter.
-They are served with a gorgeous sauce made by boiling honey with lemon juice and raisins and topped with a dollop of thick and creamy Greek yoghurt.
+These pancakes from Diana Henry are similar to Scotch pancakes, but a little lighter.
+They're served with a gorgeous sauce made by boiling honey with lemon juice and raisins, and topped with a dollop of thick and creamy Greek yoghurt.